hashicorp/terraform-provider-aws/providerlint/README.md

-# awsproviderlint
+# providerlint

-The `awsproviderlint` tool is a Terraform Provider code linting tool, specifically tailored for the Terraform AWS Provider.
+The `providerlint` tool is a Terraform Provider code linting tool, specifically tailored for the Terraform AWS Provider.

 ## Lint Checks

-For additional information about each check, you can run `awsproviderlint help NAME`.
+For additional information about each check, you can run `providerlint help NAME`.

 ### tfproviderlint Checks

-The `awsproviderlint` tool extends the `tfproviderlint` tool and its checks.
+The `providerlint` tool extends the `tfproviderlint` tool and its checks.
 See the [`tfproviderlint` documentation](https://github.com/bflad/tfproviderlint) for additional information about the checks it provides.

 ### AWS Acceptance Test Checks